mark-sed/moss-lang/docs/language-reference/2-syntax-and-constructs.md

 foo // Will be outputted as "nil"
 ```

-Variable can of course be also assigned a value and even multiple at once:
+Variable can also be assigned a value and even multiple at once:
 ```py
 a = b = c = 42
 ```